zephyrproject-rtos/zephyr/doc/kernel_v2/threads/system_threads.rst

 System Threads
 ##############

-A :dfn:`system thread` is a thread that is spawned by the kernel itself to perform essential work.
-An application can sometimes utilize a system thread to perform work, rather than spawning an additional thread.
+A :dfn:`system thread` is a thread that the kernel spawns automatically during system initialization.

 .. contents::
     :local: